Junior Research Groups

-The central objective of the junior research group for the next years will be the search for answers to the question, if and to what extent justice is addressed as a normative theory for societal order in Islam.
-The term justice will thereby be analysed regarding aspects of legal theory, theology and empiricism.
+The central objective of the junior research group for the next years will be the search for answers to the following question: Is justice addressed as a normative theory for social order in Islam?
+And if so, to what extent?
+The term “justice” will thereby be analysed regarding aspects of legal theory, theology and empiricism.

-The tendency to take for granted the practice of Ijtihad, and hence the process of norm transition in the broadest sense, has generally speaking become prevalent in Islamic legal thought, at least formally.
-Herein questions about the relationship between the idea of justice and the evolvement of legal thought are discussed.
+The tendency to take for granted the practice of Ijtihad, and hence the process of norm transition in the broadest sense, has, generally speaking, become prevalent in Islamic legal thought.
+Herein questions about the relationship between the idea of justice and the progress of legal thought are discussed.